tony-kat/ReadMe-Importance/README.md

 - [ ] Task⮧
 - [x] Lists⮥
 - @mentions
-- :emoji: :+1:
+- :emoji: :+1: :smile:

-With mstery of these writing and syntax tricks, the possiblilites for ReadMe Files become ***endless***
+With mastery of these writing and syntax tricks, the possiblilites for ReadMe Files become ***endless***

 I hope this File gave you a bit more insight as to what this repository is all about, as well as give an intro to the power of the ReadMe File.